acca301/fibosrv/README.md

 A successful test must be silent.

-### Deployment

-skipped for simplicity.
-Any variation of Ansible / Vagrant / Kubernetes can be used.
-The tests are run at your localhost.

 ### To run

+    make serve

+Starts the service at port 5000.
+If you run Docker at your localhost, simply open http://localhost:5000 and start entering the numbers.

+To have web service available at port 5005, run:

-    docker run -d --restart=always -p 5000:<your favorite port number> emc2/fiboserver
+    docker run -d --restart=always -p 5000:5005 emc2/fiboserver

-The server is up at <your favorite port number>.
-Challenge it with a test, where it is run at port 5000.
+Change 5005 to the desired, if necessary.

+### Hosted Deployment

+Skipped as provisioning/hosting is not defined.
+Any variation of Ansible / Vagrant / Kubernetes can be used as Docker images are rather easy to handle.

 ## Known bugs

 leading slashes `/' are ignored, thus "/2" is a legitimate input and produces 2 Fibonacci numbers.
-That is a feature of REST sitting behind.
+This is a _feature_ of REST sitting behind.